Teplitsa/kandinsky-text-dubrovino-en/howtohelp/page-howtohelp.md

-title="Что делать?"
+title="How can I help?"
 slug="howtohelp"
-lead="Выберите то, что вы можете сделать сегодня, и помогите сообществу"
+lead="Just choose what you can do today and help our initiative"

 +++

 [content name=howtohelp-intro]

-[shortcode name="knd_image_section" content="petition" img="people2.jpg" title="Подпишите петицию за сохранение парка Дубровино" text_place="ontop"]
+[shortcode name="knd_image_section" content="petition" img="people2.jpg" title="Sign the petition to save Dubrovino Park" text_place="ontop"]

 [content name=howtohelp-bottom]